Blog

 Lack of Quality Sleep

-When we get adequate quality sleep at night, it means our brains have had enough time engaging in each of the phases of the sleep cycle.
+When we get adequate quality sleep at night, it means our brains have had enough time engage in each of the phases of the sleep cycle.
 The first phase, light sleep, does not appear to have a use in this context, other than to get our brains into the second and eventual third phase of sleep.

 The third phase of sleep, known as deep sleep or slow wave sleep, is a particularly important phase for memory consolidation and learning.
 [18]